Roger Boylan

-Killoyle was published in Italian translation in 2013 by Edizioni Nutrimenti, Rome.
+Killoyle was published in Italian translation in 2013 by Edizioni Nutrimenti in Rome.
 The translator was Mirko Zilahi de Gyurgokai.

 The Irish novels were followed by a European one, The Adorations, which deals satirically with historical and religious themes, including Nazism, the Occupation of France, and mystical visions.
-It was published in 2012 as an e-book in English under the Olympiad Press imprint, and in print form by Dalkey Archive Press in January 2020.
+It was published by Dalkey Archive Press in 2020.
 "The Adorations is Boylan's magnum opus," says one review, "moving like a fugue through the history of 20th-Century Europe."

-Boylan's latest novel is Ohiowa Impromptu, a Killoyle-like footnoted satire set in New Ur, an imaginary university town in Ohiowa, an imaginary Midwestern state.
-It is forthcoming.
+Boylan's current work in progress is Midwestern Rhapsody, a satire set in New Ur, an imaginary university town in Ohiowa, an imaginary Midwestern state.

-Boylan is a regular contributor to Boston Review's New Fiction Forum, and his stories, reviews, and articles have appeared in many journals and reviews, including The New York Times Book Review and The Economist.
+Boylan has been a regular contributor to Boston Review's New Fiction Forum, and his stories, reviews, and articles have appeared in many journals and reviews, including The New York Times Book Review and The Economist.
 He has recently completed a memoir, Run Like Blazes.
-He currently lives in Texas.
+He currently lives in Minnesota.

-Boylan is married and has a daughter, Margaret Boylan.
+Boylan has a daughter, Margaret Boylan Selner.